rbaihis/rabbitmq-docum/README.md

       - Facilitates message forwarding or fanout behavior, where messages published to one exchange can be routed to multiple exchanges based on specific rules.
     - #### Headers Bindings:
       - Allows for complex routing logic based on header values rather than routing keys.
+    - #### Dynamic Binding:
+      - Bindings can be dynamically created or modified during runtime in RabbitMQ.
+      - Enables flexible and adaptive message routing configurations based on changing application needs.
   - ### Routing Keys and Patterns:
     - Used in queue bindings to filter messages from exchanges based on specific criteria ex: case of topicExchange.
     - Directly influence which messages are routed to which queues based on their routing key values ex: case of direct exchange.
+  - ### Binding Properties:
+    - **Source Exchange**: Identifies the source exchange from which messages originate.
+    - **Destination**: Specifies the destination queue or exchange where messages are routed.
+    - **Routing Key/Pattern**: Defines the criteria used to route messages from the source exchange to the destination.
+    - **Binding Arguments**: Optional [ key=value , ... ]
+    - Additional settings or criteria for specific binding behaviors.

 ## Persistence and Acknowledgment  (talking about the messages explicitly here )
 - **Persistent Messages:** Ensure messages are stored on disk and survive broker restarts.
 Achieved by setting the `delivery_mode` to 2 when publishing messages.